averbis/IRuta/README.md

 4. Check that it installed with `jupyter kernelspec list` which should contain `ruta`.

+### Running IRuta in a Docker container.
+The repository contains a Dockerfile.
+You can simply execute it by running thw following two commands:
+* Build the docker image: `docker build -t iruta .`
+* Run the docker image: `docker run -p 8888:8888 iruta`

 ### Building IRuta Kernel on OS X / Linux from source
 * Install SDKMAN: `curl -s "https://get.sdkman.io" | bash`
 * You may need to activate the `sdk` with `source .bashrc` or `source .zshrc` or set the path to it.
 * Install Gradle 4.8.1: `sdk install gradle 4.8.1`
 * Use Gradle 4.8.1: `sdk use gradle 4.8.1`
+* Optional, but strongly recommended: Create a virtual environment
-* Install IRuta: `gradle clean installKernel -PinstallKernel.python=venv/bin/python
+* Install IRuta: `gradle clean installKernel -PinstallKernel.python=venv/bin/python --user`